 One critical tidbit law schools fail to tell incoming students is that, as a practical matter, the trajectory of one’s legal career is decided based on one’s grades in the very first semester of law school.
 That may sound like an exaggeration, but it is absolutely true.

 How can that be?
 It’s all about how the post-graduation job game is set up (and rigged).
-As you may have noticed, I seem to make the wrong decisions at crucial forks in the road of life, and this was one where I didn’t even know I was choosing one path over another.
+As you may have noticed, I seem to make the wrong decisions at crucial forks in the road of life, especially when it comes to debt and law school, and this was one where I didn’t even know I was choosing one path over another.

 Landing a good first-year summer position is crucial to the second-year summer job, which virtually dictates post-graduation employment.